-The Diseases forming this group must be healed or treated with this Fibrinous exudations, glandular infiltration, and inflammatory infiltration of the skin, causing swelling of the part, arising from a disturbed balance of the organic (albuminoid) basis in the cells and of the molecules of Potassium chloride or muscle salt, which stands in biological relation to the albuminoid substances in fibrin, and those forming the basis of the cells constituting the brain and spinal cord.
-Without the presence of this cell-salt no new brain-cell formation will take place.
-Diseases which arise from a want of this salt are marked either by fibrinous exudations (swellings), torpor of liver, casting off of effete albuminoid substance, as seen in a white coating of tongue, or whitish secretions and expectorations, which call for the use of Potassium chloride.

-All Ailments which have as a principal symptom a white or gray coating or fur at the back of the tongue (deposit); exudation of a white or gray substance on the mucous lining, tonsils, &e.; swellings caused by interstitial plastic exudations; discharges or expectoration of a thick white fibrinous slime or phlegm from any of the mucous membranes, etc., or flour-like scaling of skin.
+- The Diseases forming this group must be healed or treated with this cell-salt.
+Fibrinous exudations, glandular infiltration, and inflammatory infiltration of the skin, causing swelling of the part, arising from a disturbed balance of the organic (albuminoid) basis in the cells and of the molecules of Potassium chloride or muscle salt, which stands in biological relation to the albuminoid substances in fibrin, and those forming the basis of the cells constituting the brain and spinal cord."
+It is contained in the blood corpuscles, muscle, nerve, and brain cells, and in the intercellular fluids.
+Diseases which arise from a want of this salt are marked either by fibrinous exudations (swellings), torpor of liver, casting off of effete albuminoid substance, as seen in a white coating of tongue, or whitish secretions and expectorations, which call for the use of Potassium chloride, which acts as a solvent upon the fibrin by reason of the chlorine when split off forming Hydrochlorid acid. - All Aliments which have as a principal symptom a white or gray coating or fur at the back of the tongue (deposit); exudation of a white or gray substance on the nucous lining, tonsils, &c.; swellings caused by intersitial plastic exudations; discharges or expectoration of a thick white fibrinous slime or phlegm from any of the mucous membranes, &c., or flour-like scaling of skin.